digital-asset/docs.daml.com/docs/3.0.0/docs/tools/assistant.rst

 Project Config File (``daml.yaml``)
 ===================================

 The project config file ``daml.yaml`` must be in the root of your Daml project directory.
-It controls how the Daml project is built and how tools like Sandbox and Navigator interact with it.
+It controls how the Daml project is built and how tools like Sandbox interact with it.

 The existence of a ``daml.yaml`` file is what tells ``daml`` that this directory contains a Daml project, and lets you use project-aware commands like ``daml build`` and ``daml start``.